dmckinnon/stitch/README.md

 ### Exercise 1
 At this point you should know enough theory to make at least a good attempt at Feature Detection - if you are trying to implement this yourself.
 The next section is for if you are compiling and playing around with *my* code, and you want to experiment.

+What's a good way to test if this is working?
+Use OpenCV's image display and draw on image functions - I've got them wrapped in #ifdef's in main.cpp - to draw a small circle over each detected feature in your image, and then display it.
+These should be over things like corners, points of sharp change, some edges, etc. If you have features on smooth blank areas ... you have an error.

 Once you are done with this, move on to **Feature Scoring**.